Eurozone okays Greek aid, demands deeper Spanish deficit cut

 Economists believe fierce deficit cutting could be self defeating.

-"Given the country's still relatively favourable debt position, we think that a crash fiscal retrenchment should not be the government's top priority," said Deutsche Bank economist Gilles Moec.
+"Given the country's still relatively favorable debt position, we think that a crash fiscal retrenchment should not be the government's top priority," said Deutsche Bank economist Gilles Moec.

-He said Spain was successfully addressing its key problem which was its rigid labour market but that the lower wages that could result would likely depress domestic demand further.
+He said Spain was successfully addressing its key problem which was its rigid labor market but that the lower wages that could result would likely depress domestic demand further.

 "We believe it may be unwise to "front-load" the necessary fiscal adjustment in these circumstances," Moec said.
 "Waiting for the recovery to take hold in 2013 may ultimately be more beneficial to the underlying state of Spanish public finances."